Early Years and Childcare Providers Safeguarding Training

 Quality Assurance and Endorsement of Safeguarding Training

-Board Partners' safeguarding training can be quality assured by our Professional Advisor, Tracy Murphy - Tracy.Murphy@suffolk.gov.uk, or contact us on 01473 265359 and we will advise you.
+Partnership Partners' safeguarding training can be quality assured by our Professional Advisors, Tracy Murphy - email@example.com, and Sadie Cable - firstname.lastname@example.org, or contact us on 01473 265359 and we will advise you.

-Whilst the LSCB advocates 'face-to-face' training, it recognises that this is not always possible.
-To support our partners the LSCB are now able to offer basic introduction level ME e-Learning Safeguarding Children courses which are designed to ensure staff can recognise potential signs of abuse or neglect and know what they should do.
-It takes 2-3 hours to complete.
+Whilst the Safeguarding Partnership advocates 'face-to-face' training, it recognises that this is not always possible.
+To support our partners we are now able to offer basic introduction level ME e-Learning Safeguarding Children and Safeguarding Adults courses which are designed to ensure staff can recognise potential signs of abuse or neglect and know what they should do.
+They takes 2-3 hours to complete.
 All courses are accessed by delegates logging on to the system.
 A certificate is automatically generated upon passing the test which can then be printed and used as evidence of learning.

 Please note - this system is not intended to replace Level 3 and 4 'face-to-face' training for social workers, childminders or staff who attend child protection conferences; it is for Level 1 and 2 Introduction to Safeguarding only.